 =========

-`Path` is the main building block for attribute access in filters, projections, key conditions, and updates.
-Under the hood it wraps an immutable `PathNode`, validates every segment, and keeps DynamoDB-specific metadata such as deterministic string representations, `searchExpression()` output, and alias-friendly evaluation.
+`Attribute` is the main fluent helper for attribute access in filters, projections, conditions, and updates.
+Under the hood it wraps an immutable `DynaExp\Nodes\Path`, validates every segment, and keeps DynamoDB-specific metadata such as deterministic string representations, `searchExpression()` output, and stable aliased evaluation output.

 Examples: